 We also had a new tractor driver this year Andy Ollis (Jugsy) who did very well!

 2010 Museum life was the idea of Tracey Witcombe.
 It is from a film all about a Museum in America coming to life at night and the historic figuers in the displays having a conflict with each other.
 The caretaker eventually has it all under control.
 All looked fantastic at Bridgwater, when we took a 3rd, 4th at North Petherton, but sadley at Burnam problems with the tracter, we got the welding done but still had a problem with the tractor losing power.
 Got it back to Shepton and was decided to go out with the complete cart, we came 2nd, but at the finishing line it lost power again.
 So the tractor was then abandoned for Wells and Glastonbury and then decided it was not worth traveling to Weston with half a decorated cart.
 What a pity as the cart was fantastic.
 Never mind we now have 2011 to look forward to.
 Priority to get that tractor serviced we do not want those problems again.After a few years of several members leaving, the club declined to the point where a drastic action had to be taken.
 After the 2014 carnival season the club took a decision to change from their traditional tableau cart to feature.
 The AGM 19th January 2015 held at the Dusthole, Shepton Mallet, saw a massive increase in membership, new life had put the club back on the map.
-There was a lot of clubs waiting to see what Shambles will be coming out with 2015.
+There were a lot of clubs waiting to see what Shambles would be coming out with 2015.
 So now long gone are our tableau days, we are now known as a feature cart club.